m-freitag/lys/README.md

 devtools::install_github("m-freitag/lys")
 ```

 This is still work in progress.
-Will add comments.
+Will add stuff from time to time.